Wabinab/Wabinab.github.io/_posts/2022-04-22-Azure VM with VSCode Resetup.md

 # Azure VM with VSCode Re-setup

-Sometimes, using React can destroy the connectivity to your Azure VM.
-Hence, we need to re-setup the VM if you can never SSH back in, plus you don't set up GUI/RDP connection to the VM.
+Sometimes, Azure VM can lost connectivity. **Most probably the reason is frequently changing the "size" of the VM; as other VM that infrequently or never changes size didn't have this problem.** Hence, we need to re-setup the VM if you can never SSH back in, plus you don't set up GUI/RDP connection to the VM.
 Here's how we quickly get it back up.

 ## Setup `create` command
 We forever lost `create_rb.sh` file, which we'll have to figure out that.
 However, the other `create` command is still here.